Routledge Handbook of Complementary and Alternative Medicine

 Introduction Nicola Gale and Jean McHale Part 1: Disciplinary Frameworks, Law, Sociology and History 1.
 Limits and Liberties: CAM, regulation and the medical consumer in historical perspective Roberta Bivins 2.
 Power and Professionalism in CAM: A Sociological Approach Mike Saks 3.
 Legal Frameworks, Professional Regulation and CAM Practice: Perspectives from the UK Jean McHale Part 2: Diversity of Professions and Practices 4.
 Developing Naturopathy in Interwar Britain Jane Adams 5.
 Practising Ayurveda in the UK: Simplification, Modification, Hyphenation and Hybridisation Romila Santosh 6.
 Shamanism and Safety: Ancient Practices and Modern Issues Alexander Alich 7.
 The Knowledgeable Doer: Nurse and Midwife Integration of Complementary and Alternative Medicine in NHS Hospitals Sarah Cant and Peter Watts 8.
 The Nexus Between the Social and the Medical: How can we Understand the Proliferation of Complementary and Alternative Medicine for Enhancing Fertility and Treating Infertility Karen Willis and Jo Ann Rayner Part 3: Risk and Regulation: CAM Products, Practitioners and the State 9.
 Making CAM Auditable: Technologies of Assurance in CAM Practice Today Ayo Walberg 10.
 The Harm Principle and Liability for CAM Practice: A Comparative Analysis of Canadian and United States Health Freedom Laws Irehobhude U Iyioha 11.
 Risk and Regulation: CAM Products, Practitioners and the State: Perspective on Risk and Protection of the Public in the Australian Media Monique Lewis 12.
 Traditional Medicine and the Law in Kenya John Harrington 13.
 Regulation of Complementary Medicines in Australia: Influences and Policy Drivers Michael Dodson 14.
 Intuitive Spiritual Medicine: Negotiating Incommensurability Ruth Barcan 15.
 Traditional Chinese Medicine and Acupuncture Practitioners and the Canadian Health Care System: The Role of the State in Creating the Necessary Vacancies S. Welsh and Heather Boon 16.
 Aspirations, Integration and the Politics of Regulation in the YK, Past and Future Julie Stone Part 4: Critical Perspectives on Knowledge in CAM 17.
 CAM and Conventional Medicine in Switzerland: Divided in Theory, United in Practice Helene Martin and Jerome Debons 18.
 Patient Choice and Professional Regulation: How Patients Choose CAM Practitioners Felicity Bishop 19.
 (Re)Articulating Identities Through Learning Space: Training for Massage and Reflexology Emma Wainwright and Elodie Marende 20.
 Research Evidence and Clinical Practice in Homeopathy Morag Heirs 21.
 Towards a Learning Profession?
 Adapting Clinical Governance for Complementary and Alternative Medicine Jane Wilkinson and Nicola Gale 22.
 The Relation Between the Advancement of CAM Knowledge and the Regulation of Biomedical Research Marie-Andree Jacob Conclusion Nicola Gale and Jean McHale

-Jean McHale is Professor of Healthcare Law and Director of the Centre for Health Law Science and Policy at Birmingham Law School, University of Birmingham.
-Her books include Medical Confidentiality and Legal Privilege (1993); Health Law and the European Union (2004)( with Hervey); Health Care Law Text and Materials (with Fox) (2nd ed) (2007), edited collections include Principles of Medical Law (2010) (with Grubb and Laing).
-Her new monograph European Health Law with Tamara Hervey will be published in 2015.
+Jean V. McHale is Professor of Healthcare Law and Director of the Centre for Health Law Science and Policy at Birmingham Law School, University of Birmingham, UK.
+Her books include Medical Confidentiality and Legal Privilege (1993); Health Law and the European Union (2004, with Hervey) and Health Care Law Text and Materials (2nd ed, 2007, with Fox); edited collections include Principles of Medical Law (2010, with Grubb and Laing).
+Her new monograph, European Health Law, with Tamara Hervey, will be published in 2015.